Plumbing Maintaince

 Q1: How to fix a leaky bathroom faucet?

-To fix a leaky bathroom faucet, turn off the water supply, disassemble the faucet, and inspect the washer, O-ring, or cartridge.
+To fix a common leaking bathroom faucet, turn off the water supply, disassemble the faucet, and inspect the washer, O-ring, or cartridge.
 Replace any worn parts, clean the valve seat, then reassemble and test.

 Q2: How to repair a broken faucet?